olaysco/portfolio/posts/2021-04-29-running-mulitple-long-process-asynchronously-in-php.md

 Looking at each example case above, we can easily see the need for asynchronous processing, In this article we would look at a simple way to implement asynchronous processing in PHP.

-Though most developers (especially PHP haters 😂) acknowledge PHP as being single-threaded which is not the absolute truth as PHP supports multi-threading but this is not widely known because the default installation of PHP does not come compiled with the [pThreads extension](https://www.php.net/manual/en/class.thread.php) that allows tasks to be run on separate Threads.
+Most developers acknwoledges PHP as being single-threaded which is not the truth as PHP supports multi-threading but this is not widely known because the default installation of PHP does not come compiled with the [pThreads extension](https://www.php.net/manual/en/class.thread.php) that allows tasks to be run on separate Threads.

 We won't be using the Thread class for asynchronous processing in this article, but here is a sample code of what a code using Thread would look like.